 To set the admin borrow interval in flexnetlsadmin, use the -authorize option (to provide your credentials that authorize you for the task) with the -config -set option.

-Task To set the admin borrow interval
+Task To set the admin borrow interval in flexnet/sadmin

 flexnetlsadmin -server licenseServer_baseURL -authorize yourAdminName {yourAdminPassword| -passwordConsoleInput} -config -set licensing.borrowIntervalMax value where value is the borrow interval in seconds.